yushiangfu/study-notes/01-process.md

                                                               +-------------------------------------------+
 ```

-Individual core has its run queue, and it further divides into sub-queues of different scheduling classes.
+Individual core has its run queue, dividing into sub-queues of different scheduling classes.
-1. Stop class: it has only one task, which helps task migration between run queues.
+1. [Stop class] it has only one task, which helps task migration between run queues.
-2. Deadline class: relatively newly implemented class compared to others.
+2. [Deadline class] relatively newly implemented class compared to others.
 I only know that tasks within this class are guaranteed to run within a certain period.
-3. Real-time class: Tasks of this class have a strict policy that lower priority tasks have to wait until higher ones relinquish the execution right.
+3. [Real-time class] tasks of this class have a strict policy that lower priority tasks have to wait until higher ones relinquish the execution right.
-4. Fair class: also known as Completely Fair Scheduler (CFS).
-The majority of system tasks belong to this class, and they will run sooner or later.
+4. [Fair class] also known as Completely Fair Scheduler (CFS).
+Most system tasks belong to this class, and they will run sooner or later.
-5. Idle class: like stop class, it has precisely one task which assists in power saving.
+5. [Idle class] like stop class, it has precisely one task which assists in power saving.

-In the regard of class priority, stop > deadline > real time > fair > idle.
+In the regard of class priority, stop > deadline > real-time > fair > idle.
 The rule of selecting the next running task is:
 - Start from the high precedence class and check if it has at least one task to run.
-  - Yes, if an entity of the real-time class keeps running with no mercy, tasks in fair scheduling class have no chance to shine at all
+  - Yes, if an entity of the real-time class keeps running with no mercy, tasks in fair scheduling class have no chance to shine at all.
-- Call scheduling class methods to select the best candidate within that class and remove it from sub run queue
+- Call scheduling class methods to select the best candidate within that class and remove it from sub run queue.
 Of course, the currently running one will return to its sub-queue for the next chance or somewhere else waiting for the resource.

 A few places in the kernel raise the flag of 'it is time to schedule again' when any below conditions become true.